FastReports/FastReport.Documentation/Introduction.md

 - Developing report template as XML file.

+- Using the FastReport Online Designer.

-- Using the FastReport Designer Community Edition.
-It can be downloaded from [Fast Reports home site](https://www.fast-report.com/).
+- Using the FastReport Designer Community Edition (freeware).
+It can be downloaded from [Fast Report releases page](https://github.com/FastReports/FastReport/releases).

 [![Image of FastReport](images/FastReport-screenshot3-small.png)](images/FastReport-screenshot3.png)

+## Exporting

+FastReport Open Source [can save](Exporting.md) documents in HTML, BMP, PNG, JPEG, GIF, TIFF, EMF.

 ---